Results Registry

 Test TypeCombination Existing precision measurements + theoretical derivation

 MechanismThe CKM matrix is the gate parameter set for quark flavor transformations.
-Standard Model offers no explanation for the specific values.
+The Standard Model offers no explanation for the specific values.
 If the pre-geometric substrate optimizes information processing, the gate parameters should reflect that optimization.
-The specific irrational values of the mixing angles are a signature of constraint attractor dynamics rather than arbitrary symmetry breaking.

 Documentation DateMay 2026.
 Theoretical derivation of the cost function required before pre-registration.